PROVINCIAL NOMINATION (PNP)

 Alberta is Canada’s fourth most populous province with an estimated population of over four million.
 Canada’s centre to the crude oil industry and oil sands, it has abundant natural resources and reflects rich geographical diversity of Canada.
 The two biggest cities in Alberta, Edmonton (capital) and Calgary feature large urban places surrounded by residential areas and suburbs.
 These cities are home to some of the biggest universities, hospitals, multinational companies, sports and recreational facilities in the country.
 In the midst of the beautiful rocky mountains (also called the Canadian Rockies); glaciers and beautiful natural parks, Alberta is truly a beautiful place to live in.
 Some of the tourist destinations within the province include Banff, Canmore and Jasper.

-Strategic Recruitment Stream: Strategic recruitment stream refers to the applications which can be made on their own; without employer support.
-This stream is further categorized under three categories.
+Strategic recruitment stream refers to the applications which can be made on their own; without employer support.
+This stream is further categorised under three categories.

-- Compulsory and Optional Trades Category: Temporary foreign workers residing in Alberta with a valid trade certificate recognized by Alberta Apprenticeship and Industry Training (AIT) can qualify under this category.
+Compulsory and Optional Trades Category: Temporary foreign workers residing in Alberta with a valid trade certificate recognised by Alberta Apprenticeship and Industry Training (AIT) can qualify under this category.

-Self-Employed Farmer Stream: Under the self-employed farmer stream individuals who have farming experience and can prove that they can purchase and develop a farm in Alberta can apply for AINP.
-In order to qualify you must have:
+Under the self-employed farmer stream individuals who have farming experience and can prove that they can purchase and develop a farm in Alberta can apply for AINP.
+In order to qualify you must have

 Farm Management Skills: It can be shown by providing documentation of your existing farm business, education, training and work experience.
 You can also provide a business plan for farming in the province and be able to prove that a Canadian financial institution is willing to finance your proposed farming business model.